Tenentism: July 1922: the first revolt

-Paulista Revolt of 1924
+São Paulo Revolt of 1924

-The Revolta Paulista of 1924 was the second tenentist revolt and the largest conflict in the city of São Paulo.
+The São Paulo Revolt of 1924 was the second tenentist revolt and the largest conflict in the city of São Paulo.
 It began in the early hours of July 5 and ended on 28 July 1924.
 The revolt was motivated by the discontent of the military with the economic crisis and the concentration of power at the hands of politicians from São Paulo and Minas Gerais.
-Commanded by retired General Isidoro Dias Lopes, with the participation of several lieutenants, the main objective of the uprising was to depose President Arthur Bernardes (considered to be an enemy of the military since the crisis of the false letters).
+Commanded by retired General Isidoro Dias Lopes, with the participation of several lieutenants, the main objective of the uprising was to depose President Artur Bernardes (considered to be an enemy of the military since the crisis of the fake letters).
 Among the demands was the adoption of the secret ballot, free justice and the introduction of compulsory public education.

 Raised in the capital of São Paulo on 5 July 1924 (the 2nd anniversary of the 18 Revolt of the Copacabana Fortress, the first tenentist revolt), the revolt occupied the city for 23 days, forcing the president of the state, Carlos de Campos, to flee to the neighborhood of Penha, in the east zone of São Paulo, on July 9, after the Campos Elíseos Palace, seat of the São Paulo government at that time, was bombarded.
 Carlos de Campos was installed in an adapted train car at the Guaiaúna station in Central Brazil, where the federal troops that came from Mogi das Cruzes were located.
 Rebellions broke out in several cities in the interior of the state of São Paulo, with many prefectures being taken over by the rebels.

-The city of São Paulo was bombarded by Federal Government aircraft.
-The loyalist Army (loyal to President Arthur Bernardes) used the so-called "terrifying bombardment", reaching various parts of the city, especially working-class neighborhoods such as Mooca and Brás, and the middle class, such as Perdizes.
+The city of São Paulo was bombarded by Federal Government aircraft and artillery.
+The loyalist Army (loyal to President Artur Bernardes) used the so-called "terrifying bombardment", reaching various parts of the city, especially working-class neighborhoods such as Mooca and Brás, and the middle class, such as Perdizes.
 Without equivalent military equipment (artillery or aircraft) to confront government troops, the rebels retired to Bauru in the early hours of July 28, where Isidoro Dias Lopes heard news that the legalist army was concentrated in the city of Três Lagoas, Mato Grosso do Sul.
 At 10 o'clock on the morning of July 28, Carlos de Campos returned to his office in the Government Palace.
 Isidoro Dias Lopes and Juarez Távora then planned an attack on that city.
 The defeat at Três Lagoas, however, was the greatest defeat of this revolt.
 A third of the revolting troops died, were seriously injured or captured.
 Overthrown, the rioters then marched south, where, in the city of Foz do Iguaçu, in Paraná, they joined Gaucho officers led by Luís Carlos Prestes, in what became the greatest guerrilla feat in Brazil until then: the Prestes Column.
 The final balance indicates the death of 1,000 people, 4,000 injured and an estimated 300,000 temporarily driven into the outskirts of the city.